Draw Something

-Draw Something is a video game developed by OMGPop based on its browser game Draw My Thing, launched on February 6, 2012.
+Draw Something was a video game developed by OMGPop based on its browser game Draw My Thing, launched on February 6, 2012.
 It won a Flurry App Spotlight Award in 2012.
 In the first five weeks after its launching, the game was downloaded 20 million times.
 On March 21, 2012, both Draw Something and OMGPop were bought by the gaming company Zynga for $180 million.
-The game's popularity peaked on the day of the sale, and the number of daily active users tumbled from 15 million to 10 million by early May.
+The game's popularity peaked on the day of the sale at 15 million daily active users, but then dropped to 10 million by early May.

-The game is available in a free version, which shows interstitial advertisements between games; a standard version which has no advertisements between games, but allows the player to obtain bombs in exchange for watching advertisements; and a more expensive Pro version for the iPad which offers unlimited bombs.
+The game was available in a free version, which showed interstitial advertisements between games; a standard version which had no advertisements between games, but allowed the player to obtain bombs in exchange for watching advertisements; and a more expensive Pro version for the iPad which offers unlimited bombs.

 On April 25, 2013, Draw Something 2 was released for iOS.
+However, both games are no longer available.